endroid/qr-code/README.md

 By default block sizes are rounded to guarantee sharp images and improve readability.
 However some other rounding variants are available.

-* RoundBlockSizeModeMargin (default): the size of the QR code is shrunk if necessary but the size of the final image remains unchanged due to additional margin being added.
+* `margin (default)`: the size of the QR code is shrunk if necessary but the size of the final image remains unchanged due to additional margin being added.
-* RoundBlockSizeModeEnlarge: the size of the QR code and the final image are enlarged when rounding differences occur.
+* `enlarge`: the size of the QR code and the final image are enlarged when rounding differences occur.
-* RoundBlockSizeModeShrink: the size of the QR code and the final image are shrunk when rounding differences occur.
+* `shrink`: the size of the QR code and the final image are shrunk when rounding differences occur.
-* RoundBlockSizeModeNone: No rounding.
+* `none`: No rounding.
+This mode can be used when blocks don't need to be rounded to pixes (for instance SVG).

 ## Readability